github/opensource.guide/_articles/how-to-contribute.md

 Hooray!
 You've successfully made an open source contribution!

+## You did it!

-**No matter the outcome,** don't forget to say thanks when a maintainer put effort into helping you, even if your contribution wasn't accepted.
+Whether you just made your first open source contribution, or you're inspired to think of new ways to contribute, we hope you've had a good experience.
+Even if your contribution wasn't accepted, don't forget to say thanks when a maintainer put effort into helping you.
 Open source is made by people like you: one issue, pull request, comment, or high-five at a time.